-We take Capping [11] as an example to show the effects of the redundancy among containers on the restore performance.
-As shown in Figure 3, three data streams with thirteen chunks are backed up and the amount of the selected containers in Capping, CAP_T , is set as 2.
+We take Capping [7] as an example to show the effects of the redundancy among containers on the restore performance.
+As shown in Fig. 3, three data streams with thirteen chunks are backed up and the amount of the selected containers in Capping, CAP_T, is set as 2.
 The number of chunks stored in each container is fixed as 5.
 The chunks in the first stream are stored in containers I, II, and III.
 When the second stream arrives, the utilizations are computed for each container: I is 5, II is 2 and III is 3.
 The containers I and III are the top 2 selected containers.
 Two chunks F and G referring to the container II and the remaining three unique chunks are written into the new container IV.
 Moreover, when the third stream arrives, the utilizations for each container are also computed: I is 3, II is 5, III is 0 and IV is 4.
 Thus top 2 selected containers are II and IV.
 7 chunks are deduplicated.
 6 remaining chunks which do not refer to the two containers are stored in new containers.
 As shown in the third stream backup, both containers II and IV have chunks F and G. Thus, in a restore phase, fetching the container IV only restores the chunks O and P, since the chunks F and G have been already restored by the container II.
 This scheme deduplicates less data due to selecting the container IV to deduplicate the chunks F and G that have been deduplicated by the container II.
 Thus, the chunks F and G in the container IV are considered to be referenced chunks when the Capping scheme counts the utilization for the container IV to select container IV, but the chunks F and G actually are not, wasting disk accesses.
-As shown in the example above, more backups lead to more rewritten chunks in the new containers.
-Hence, there are more identical chunks stored in different containers, increasing the redundancy among containers.
-Existing schemes [11], [12] determine a chunk as the referenced chunk as long as it can be referenced by the backup.
-But considering all chunks in the selected containers, some chunks are redundant to be referenced, leading to extra disk accesses in a restore phase.